waleedgul92/FINANCIAL-MARKET-ANALYSIS/README.md

 ![b](https://user-images.githubusercontent.com/84980384/185661467-aa14006b-f5ac-48bc-bf91-6cddadb6677a.png)

-## We did EDA(exploratory Data Analysis),Removed Outliers and Hypotesis Testings but we did not attached screenshots to soley focus on comparision between these three.
+## We performed exploratory data analysis (EDA), removed outliers, and conducted hypothesis testing.
+However, we did not include screenshots in our analysis to solely focus on comparing the effectiveness of these techniques.

 # Authors
 1. ​Waleed Gul<br>